Research in Statistical Science

 The students and faculty in the Statistical Science program carry out world-class research in the foundations and applications of statistics and data science.
 Their work has been funded by a variety of federal agencies, including the National Science Foundation (NSF), the National Institutes of Health (NIH), the Nacional Oceanographic and Atmospheric Agency (NOAA), the National Aeronautics and Space Administration (NASA), the Department of Defense (DOD) and the Department of Energy (DOE).
 Most of these projects provide graduate student support in the form of Graduate Student Assistantships (GSRs).

 The work carried out by our students and faculty is published in the top statistics journals.
-These are some examples of recent papers by our faculty; you can learn more about the work in which our faculty is involved by exploring their personal websites.
+These are some examples of recent papers by our faculty (bold names) and students (red names).
+You can learn more about the work in which our faculty is involved by exploring their personal websites.

 Not surprisingly, faculty and students also regularly present their work at some of the top Statistics and Computer Science conferences in the world (the Joint Statistical Meetings, the ISBA World Meeting and the Conference on Neural Information Processing Systems) and academic departments across the world.
 We consider student participation in conferences and workshops an integral piece of their academic training and the faculty works to secure funding for their attendance.